arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 ![Cluster Sharding](images/cluster_sharding.jpg)

-From the outside this process is fully transparent: >ou talk to any _Coordinator_ and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
-The information about the _shards_ is shared across the _Coordinators_ using the _Agency_.
+From the outside this process is fully transparent:
+An application may talk to any _Coordinator_  and it will automatically figure out where the data is currently stored (read-case) or is to be stored (write-case).
+The information about the _shards_ is shared across all _Coordinators_ using the _Agency_.

 _Shards_ are configured per _collection_ so multiple _shards_ of data form the _collection_ as a whole.
 To determine in which _shard_ the data is to